 Base salary is provided to ensure that we are able to attract and retain high-quality executives.
-It is intended to provide a fixed level of overall compensation that does not vary annually based on performance or changes in shareholder value, thereby ensuring that our executives can maintain a standard of living commensurate with their skill sets and experience.
+It is intended to provide a fixed level of overall compensation that does not vary annually based on performance or changes in shareholder value.
 Base salary reflects the experience, knowledge, skills and performance records our executives, including our named executive officers, bring to their positions and the general market conditions in the country in which the executives are located.
-In addition, we have entered into employment agreements with our CEO, CFO and Mr. Cogny, each of which specifies a minimum base salary as described in the footnotes to the table below.
+In addition, we have entered into employment agreements with our NEOs, each of which specifies a minimum base salary.
+For a description of our NEOs' employment agreements, see the section below titled "-Narrative Disclosure to Summary Compensation Table and Grants of Plan-Based Awards Table-Employment Agreements with Named Executive Officers" below.

 Our compensation committee reviews the base salaries of our executives every 12 months.
-The compensation committee determines changes in base salaries based on various factors, including the importance of the executive's role in our overall business, performance and potential of the executive, general Company performance and the market practices in the country where the named executive officer is located.
-In connection with such review, our CEO provides recommendations and rankings of the executives who directly report to him, including our named executive officers, and the compensation committee considers the CEO's recommendations in setting their base salaries.
+The compensation committee determines changes in base salaries based on various factors, including the importance of the executive's role in our overall business, the performance and potential of the executive, general Company performance and the market practices in the country where the named executive officer is located, and the executive's current base salary relative to benchmarking data for the peer group companies.
+In connection with such review, our CEO provides compensation recommendations for the executives who directly report to him, including our named executive officers, and the compensation committee considers the CEO's recommendations in setting their base salaries.

-The following table sets forth, for each of our named executive officers, such officer's 2017 and 2018 base salary.
-The base salaries shown are as of December 31 of each year.
+The following table sets forth, for each of our named executive officers, such officer's 2020 and 2021 base salary.
+For 2020, base salary changes became effective on September 1, 2020.
+For 2021, base salary changes became effective on January 1, 2021.

-Executive 2017 Base Salary 2018 Base Salary
+Executive 2020 Base Salary 2021 Base Salary

 N.V.
-TYAGARAJAN(1) \$630,000 \$750,000
+TYAGARAJAN (1)(7) \$750,000 \$800,000

+MICHAEL WEINER (2) \$ - \$600,000

-EDWARD J. FITZPATRICK(2) \$600,000 \$600,000
+EDWARD J. FITZPATRICK (3) \$620,000 \$620,000

-PATRICK COGNY(3) \$513,500 \$513,500

-PIYUSH MEHTA(4)(6) \$308,468 \$314,600

-ARVINDER SINGH(5) \$424,000 \$432,480
+BALKRISHAN KALRA (4) \$650,000 \$680,000

+DARREN SAUMUR (5)(7) \$500,000 \$515,000

+KATHRYN STEIN (6) \$500,000 \$550,000